 Defender for Storage contains a couple of detections based on storage telemetry logs.
 All detections are improved with behavioral models and Microsoft Threat Intelligence.
 Defender for Storage maps detections based on MITRE ATT&CK.

-The following alerts are available
+The following alerts are available in GA

 More information: Reference list of alerts | Microsoft Learn